-I don't remember the words of the gospel I heard while growing up.
 I don't remember the stunning orations, the brilliantly crafted, three-point sermons.
 I don't remember the logic and persuasive arguments used to draw me to the Lord.
 What I remember are the men: their kindness; their behavior, both at church socials in the basement and on the street; their willingness to counsel a troubled and confused teenager; their steady and dependable presence at times of sickness and death; and, most of all, the simple example of their life.